 Quality Custom Gearing

-Kamar Industries manufactures stock and custom gears along with related power transmission components.
-We serve a diverse cross section of industry sectors with power transmission products to satisfy each unique application.
+Kamar Industries manufactures custom gears, provides stock gears and related power transmission components.
+Small quantity gear orders and quick lead times available in addition to production lot runs.
+We serve a diverse cross section of industry sectors with gear products to satisfy each unique application.

 Rush Gears Inc.

 Manufacturer of Custom and Standard Industrial Gears.
 Inch and Metric Gears.
 Steel Gears, Plastic Gears and Stainless Steel Gears.
 Spur Gears, Helical Gears, Worm & Worm Gears, Gear Rack, Gear Stock & Pinions, Geared Shafts, Splines & Spline Shaft...

 1 Custom Gear Cycle Times Plummet with Help from Reishauer, Siemens (September/October 2009)